 - Data protection

 A contract, written or verbal is made as soon as the employee accepts a job offer.
 So as to minimise future misunderstandings, we recommend providing a written contract with the offer letter, so that the employee can return an acceptance letter with a signed copy of the contract.

-By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
+By law, all employees must be given a “written statement of employment particulars” no later than the day of starting work.
 This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.
 This zero hours contract template includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.

 Other employment policies and procedures not within the principal statement (such as data protection) could be included in the document.
 However, especially when you have many casual workers, changing each employee’s contract of employment (and ensuring consistency between employees) every time a new law changes can be time consuming and difficult.
 It is usual, therefore, to place all procedures and policies common to all staff in an employee handbook and refer to the handbook in the employment contract.
 This is the approach Net Lawman recommends.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.